Optimal Quantization via Dynamics: IID Models

-\begin{remark} Proposition~\ref{IIDeasy} only gives convergence in measure as $n$ goes to $\infty$, but a simple increase in growth of $M$ can guarantee an almost sure result.
-Note: instead of the optimal distortion error of $C/M^2\ln^2(M)$, this approach is giving a somewhat worse estimate $C/M^2$. \end{remark}
+\begin{remark} Proposition~\ref{IIDeasy} only gives convergence in measure as $n$ goes to $\infty$, but a simple increase in the size of $M$ can guarantee an almost sure result.
+Note: instead of the optimal distortion error of $C/n$, this approach is giving a somewhat worse estimate of $C\ln (n)/n$. \end{remark}

 We can get more information from a distributional calculation.
 Consider the probability $P(\{\omega:n\min\limits_{1\le k \le n} |x - \alpha(k,\omega)| \ge t\})$.
 It is easy to see that this is $(1 - \frac {2t}n)^n$.
 So scaling of the distortion error by $n$ results in convergence in distribution to the distribution function $d(t) = 1 - e^{-2t}, t \ge 0$, one can also compute expectations, and other moments.
 For example, we have the following result.